Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 (it's difficult because you are asking someone to do what is law.)

-1. Proof of occupational License (if required).
+• Proof of occupational license (if required).

-2. Proof of business registration and/or business license to include business classification and type.
+• Proof of business registration and/or business license to include business classification and type.

-3. Personal guarantee / contract
+• Personal guarantee / contract

-4. Schedule of work
+• Schedule of work

-5. Schedule of payments
+• Schedule of payments

-9. Security Bond (if required)
+• Security bond (if required)

 So why would you go out of your way to hire a licensed contractor?

-Barbers complete 1,500 hours of training whereas a contractor only has to have proof of insurance and the ability to take an open book exam and no training.
-This is why sales professionals, bread bakers, insurance agents, investment brokers, job placement agencies, lawyers, realtors and labor brokers make up many of your construction license holders.
-No industry experience needed to remodel a home.
-This is why homeowners need to treat contractors that do not actually work on site as labor brokers and labor providers.
-You must oversee your project on a daily bases and document everything with time date stamped pictures and notes to include text messages and emails.
-The licensed contractor that you hired that's actually a Hammond Bread Baker or the Night club manager and the print shop owner with a contractors license isn't going to be much help to you when construction issues surface.
-One thing I would suggest is ask to see their workers training schedule and their copy of the IRC code book your local municipality wants you to follow.
+A barber has more licensing requirements than a builder to be granted an occupational license.
+Barbers complete 1,500 hours of training, whereas a contractor only has to have proof of insurance and the ability to take an open-book exam with no training.
+This is why sales professionals, bread bakers, insurance agents, investment brokers, job placement agencies, lawyers, realtors, and labor brokers make up many of your construction license holders.
+No industry experience is needed to remodel a home.
+This is why homeowners need to treat contractors that do not actually work on-site as labor brokers and labor providers.
+You must oversee your project on a daily basis and document everything with time and date stamped pictures and notes, including text messages and emails.
+The licensed contractor that you hired who's actually a Hammond Bread Baker or the night club manager and the print shop owner with a contractor's license isn't going to be much help to you when construction issues surface.
+One thing I would suggest is asking to see their workers' training schedule and their copy of the IRC code book your local municipality wants you to follow.
 You might find you see your contractor only on paydays and nothing more.

 • HVAC